BrowenChen/JazzAnalyze/README.md

 Contains a queue to hold a list of standards or artists to transcribe and learn ranking by difficulty.
 Used to organize practice time efficiently.

+To-dos

+implement calendar d3 tracking so you can track your progress like github commits